androbi-com/iot-docker/readme.md

       mosquitto/config/mosquitto.passwd user

-The default user/password combination is referenced from within Node-RED in the global configuration node `mqtt-broker/mosquitto`.
+The default user/password combination is referenced from within Node-RED in the global configuration node "mqtt-broker/mosquitto".
 In Node-RED, credentials are encrypted in `data/flows_cred.json`.
-The key used to encrypt these credentials is configured in `settings.js`, see `credentialSecret`.
+The key used to encrypt these credentials is configured in `settings.js`, see key `credentialSecret`.
 After changing the mosquitto password you should first change the setting `credentialSecret` in `volumes/node-red/data/settings.js`.

-After starting the stack (see next section) Node-Red will then invalidate the current credentials and you have to enter them again by editing the `mqtt-broker/mosquitto` node (tab security).
+After starting the stack (see next section) Node-Red will detect the change in `credentialSecret` and then invalidate the current credentials and you have to enter them again by editing the "mqtt-broker/mosquitto" node (tab security).

-The same user/password combination also has to be updated in zigbee2mqtt, as it uses the mqtt server as a backend.
+The same user/password combination also has to be updated in the configuration of zigbee2mqtt, as it uses the mqtt server as a backend.
 Unfortunately zigbee2mqtt stores the mqtt user and password as cleartext in `data/configuration.yaml`.
 Edit the file and update user and password to the new value.

 ### start services